-This practicum experience is with children, adults, and the elderly experiencing health problems and nursing care is given in the home.
+This practicum experience is with people experiencing health problems and nursing care is given in the home.
 The family may be involved in the care and they may be the focus of the nursing care given.
-Preventing illness/injury, promoting rehabilitation and health, and supporting self-care are the priorities of nursing care in this course.
+Preventing illness/injury, promoting rehabilitation and health, supporting self-care, and providing palliation at the end of life are the priorities of nursing care in this course.